Nerwyn/ha-nunjucks/README.md

 ## Available Extensions

-The vast majority of the [Home Assistant template extensions](https://www.home-assistant.io/docs/configuration/templating/#home-assistant-template-extensions) have been implemented into this package.
-If there are functions that you use that are not currently supported or don't behave exactly like their jinja2 versions, please make a feature request or try adding it to the project yourself and create a pull request.
+All of the [Home Assistant template extensions](https://www.home-assistant.io/docs/configuration/templating/#home-assistant-template-extensions) have been implemented into this package.
+If there are newer functions that you use that are not currently supported or behave unexpectedly, please make a feature request or try adding it to the project yourself and create a pull request.
+Do note that some template extensions behave differently from their Home Assistant backend jinja2 counterparts due to differences between Python and JavaScript and language feature constraints.

 Template extensions can be functions, tests, filters, and/or constants.
 Functions are called like a regular programming function, such as `states()` or `floors()`.
 Filters are added to the end of a string using a pipe character like `123.45 | int` or `"light.lounge" | state_attr("brightness")`.
 Tests are functions which return booleans and can be used in an if statement like `if "foo" is string_like`, not to be confused with functions that return booleans and can be used in if statements like `if is_state("light.lounge", "on")`.
 Contants are static values, and are just called as is like `{{ True }}` or `{{ pi }}`.